ASFHyP3/hyp3-srg/README.md

 ```

 ### Time-series
-The `timeseries` workflow takes a list of up to 50 Level-0 S1 granule names and produces a time-series of the respective geocoded SLCs.
+The `time_series` workflow takes a list of up to 50 Level-0 S1 granule names and produces a time-series of the respective geocoded SLCs.
 Stacks are created with looks `10x10`and baselines of `1000x1000`.
 A  trophospheric correction is applied using an elevation-dependent regression.
 This workflow will output interferograms and time-series files for all input granules.
- The following command will run the `timeseries` workflow:
+ The following command will run the `time_series` workflow:
 ```
 docker run -it --rm \
     -e EARTHDATA_USERNAME=[YOUR_USERNAME_HERE] \
     -e EARTHDATA_PASSWORD=[YOUR_PASSWORD_HERE] \
     hyp3-srg:latest \
-    ++process timeseries \
+    ++process time_series \
    S1A_IW_RAW__0SDV_20240828T020812_20240828T020844_055407_06C206_6EA7 \
    S1A_IW_RAW__0SDV_20240816T020812_20240816T020844_055232_06BB8A_C7CA \
    S1A_IW_RAW__0SDV_20240804T020812_20240804T020844_055057_06B527_1346